 Address: Piazza Campo de’ Fiori | Hours: 8a.m.-2p.m.
 Mon-Sat

 In the middle of the piazza, you’ll see a statue of a man wearing a long dark cloak.
-That man is called Giordano Bruno and he was burned at the stake in that very piazza in the 17th century.
+That man is philosopher Giordano Bruno, who was burned at the stake in that very piazza in the 17th century.
 Why?
 Because of his radical scientific theories about the universe that conflicted with the Church’s teachings.

 Address: Piazza Campo de’ Fiori

-Not many people know this, but famous playboy and painter Raphael Sanzio actually lived on this street.
+Not many people know this, but famous painter Raphael Sanzio actually lived on this street.
 It’s known as one of the most beautiful streets in Europe and is a great escape from the crowds if you fancy stretching your legs after lunch in the area.
-You’ll also find a tailor on this street, if you fancy treating yourself or your man to some custom fit “Made in Italy” shirts, and a restaurant frequented by the rich and the famous.
+You’ll also find a tailor on this street, if you fancy some custom fit “Made in Italy” shirts.

 Address: Via Giulia